pagadesantosh/all_about_front_end/html_css_dom_js_node_react_redux/react/09_React re-renders_Preventing unnecessary re-renderes.md

 ##### iii) Splitting data into chunks

-- If Context manages a few independent data chunks, they can be split into smaller providers under the same provider. <u>That way only consumers of changed chunk will re-render</u>
+- If Context manages a few independent data chunks, they can be split into smaller providers under the same provider. <ins>That way only consumers of changed chunk will re-render</ins>

 <img src="https://miro.medium.com/v2/resize:fit:1100/format:webp/0*DCZY6dWjNgidwAV2.png">

 ##### iv) Context selectors for preventing Context re-renders

-<u>There is no way to prevent a component that uses a portion of Context value from re-rendering, even if the used piece of data hasn't changed even with useMemo hook</u>
+<ins>There is no way to prevent a component that uses a portion of Context value from re-rendering, even if the used piece of data hasn't changed even with useMemo hook</ins>

-<strong><u>Context Selectors however could be faked with the use of higher-order components and React.memo</u></strong>
+<strong><ins>Context Selectors however could be faked with the use of higher-order components and React.memo</ins></strong>

 <img src="https://miro.medium.com/v2/resize:fit:1100/format:webp/1*n0B_Pda0XZ0kL3mdggDvZQ.png">